WECZ: Beginnings as WPME

 WECZ became Jefferson County's very first radio station, having signed on the air in 1953 as WPME.
 The call letters were formed by the first letter of the last names of the station's three founding owners; Sheridan Pruett, Frank Miller, and Charles Erhard, doing business as Punxsutawney Broadcasting Company.
 The station began with a daytime-only power output of 1,000 watts, with studios at 103 North Gilpin Street in downtown Punxsutawney.

 In the 1970s, WPME used the slogan "Western Pennsylvania's Musical Experience, WPME."

 Until the early 1980s, WPME had an auxiliary studio on Main Street, and later 100 Franklin Avenue in Brookville, PA.
 A Brookville reporter reported Brookville area news, and news from the Jefferson County Courthouse there.

 Like other small, community radio stations, WPME was a full-service station that offered music, news, and other local programming to local listeners daily from sunrise to sunset.
 Another AM station, WPXY, an Allegheny Mountain Network station, came on the air that same year, but was off the air by 1956.

 WPME underwent a major change in 1973, when it was granted a license for an FM station and moved to a new, larger building in Young Township, just north of the Punxsutawney border on PA Route 36, and co-located with its transmitter facility.
 The station signed on as WPME-FM and operated as a simulcast of the AM station's programming, allowing it to offer listeners local radio service after WPME signed off at sunset.

 Changes: as WPXZ

 Both stations were sold in 1981 to Anthony F. Renda, a native of Indiana, Pennsylvania, about 25 miles south of Punxsutawney.
 Renda had owned two other radio stations in McKeesport and Eastcentral Ohio before purchasing WPME-AM-FM for $300,000.

-Upon purchasing the station, Renda changed the call letters of both stations to WPXZ, to more accurately reflect the station's image as that of a Punxsutawney community-based radio station.
+Upon purchasing the station, Renda changed the callsigns of the stations to WPXZ & WPXZ-FM, to more accurately reflect the station's image as that of a Punxsutawney community-based radio station.
 The station still continued its AM-FM simulcast until 1989, when the stations split off into separate programming entities.